Skip to main content

 How to write a Transformation

-, a Boolean which controls whether or not to cancel the dispatch of a webhook.
-This value defaults tofalse
+• cancel, a boolean which controls whether or not to cancel the dispatch of a webhook.
+This value defaults to false.
+Note that canceled messages appear as successful dispatches.

 An example Transformation